tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 # What CalDAV-server to choose?

+NOTE: this was written in February 2023, and may not be completely up-to-date.
+At some point I should consider to go through it and check if I can come up with new recommendations.

+In November 2024 I started writing a tool for testing caldav server compatibility and checking how the servers handles various corner cases (curerntly it's living in a git branch in the caldav project).
+I'm intending to bug at least some of the server maintainers with my findings.

 **TLDR-summary**:

 To use plann heavily both to manage calendars and do heavy task management, none of the calendar servers out there seems to be good enough.